moneybutton/yours-channels/docs/yours-lightning.md

 she wishes to receive payments at.
 Symmetrically, Bob sends two corresponding public keys to Alice.
 Both create the same multisig address from the keys.

-**2. Alice builds a funding transactions.** Alice creates a transaction that spends to the shared multisig address, but does not broadcast it yet.
+**2. Alice builds a funding transaction.** Alice creates a transaction that spends to the shared multisig address, but does not broadcast it yet.
 She then sends the funding amount and funding transaction hash to Bob.